wolfgangimig/ddaddin/README.md

 DDAddin not only supports Web browsers.
 It also helps to transfer items to all other applications that do not implement Outlook's format - e.g. Java applications.

-Outlook 2010 and 2016 on all Windows versions from XP to Windows 10 (Beta) are supported.
+Outlook 2010 to 2016 on all Windows versions from XP to Windows 10 (Beta) are supported.

 DDAddin is a commercial product which is available for download at http://www.wilutions.com/ddaddin/download.html.
 This GitHub repositiory provides documentation and issue tracking for this product.